netanel1431/Cyber-Threat-Map-With-ML/README.md

 ## Installation

-Soccer Match Calculator requires Python3 and up to run.
+Predict_and_analyze_Cyber_attacks requires Python3 and up to run.
-Also

 ## Examples

-You can run my code like this:
+You can run my code like this: main.py

-sh
-python Soccer.py

-This is an example of how to load and crawl inside every website and get the freshest data!
+This is an example of how to load and crawl inside every website and get the real time data!
-After its done, it will automatically generate any missing data that will be eventually availble in ti
+After its done, it will automatically generate worldmap and pdf with bar graphs , while the machine learning will be answer to our five project goals